BLCM/bl3mods/Apocalyptech/README.md

   near the end of a magazine.
 - **Photo Mode Unlock** - Lets the camera in Photo Mode go extremely far, and speeds up its movement.
-- **Quick Changes (Almost) Everywhere** - Introduces a Quick Change station to (almost) every level in the game which didn't already have one.
+- **Quick Changes Everywhere** - Introduces a Quick Change station to every level in the game which didn't already have one.

 ## Timed Event Mods